New Employer Rate

 Examples:

-- A standard contribution rate would be assigned to an employer who files "None" reports (no gross wages) during each quarter of one of the last four years ending on the computation date (June 30th), because the employer would not have sufficient employment experience upon which to base a calculated contribution rate.
+- A standard contribution rate would be assigned to an employer who files reports with no gross wages during each quarter of one of the last four fiscal years ending on the computation date (June 30th), because the employer would not have sufficient employment experience for a calculated contribution rate.

 - A standard contribution rate would be assigned to an employer whose account is inactive, and less than five years later, the employer reactivates his account or opens a new business.
 The employer would be assigned a standard contribution rate based on the balance in the reserve account.